RoyPrs/en.javascript.info/5-network/07-xmlhttprequest/article.md

     ```

     ````warn header="Can't remove a header"
-    Another peciliarity of `XMLHttpRequest` is that one can't undo `setRequestHeader`.
+    Another peculiarity of `XMLHttpRequest` is that one can't undo `setRequestHeader`.

     Once the header is set, it's set.
 Additional calls add information to the header, don't overwrite it.